chrisbmin/brave-setup/README.md

 ```

 The script will relaunch itself elevated (UAC prompt) since writing the policy
 requires admin rights.
-If Brave isn't found, it'll print a link to
+If Brave isn't found, the script prints a link to
-[brave.com/download](https://brave.com/download/) and continue applying the
+[brave.com/download](https://brave.com/download/) and continues applying the
 policy settings anyway.

 ### macOS